generalroboticslab/Pref-GUIDE/README.md

 ## Acknowledgement

-This work is supported by the ARL STRONG program under awards W911NF2320182 and W911NF2220113.
+This work is supported by the ARL STRONG program under awards W911NF2320182, W911NF2220113, and W911NF2420215, and by gift supports from BMW and OpenAI.
 We also thank [Lingyu Zhang](https://lingyu98.github.io/) for helpful discussion.

 ## Citation